Adenomyomatosis: Associations

 Black pigment gallstones can form in Rokitansky–Aschoff sinuses of the gallbladder after the fourth to fifth decades of life in absence of the typical risk factors for bilirubin supersaturation of bile.
 Hence, they are associated with gallstones (cholelithiasis).
-Cases of gall bladder cancer have also been reported to arise from Rokitansky–Aschoff sinuses.
+Cases of gallbladder cancer have also been reported to arise from Rokitansky–Aschoff sinuses.

 Diagnosis

 Abdominal ultrasound has low accuracy in differentiating gall bladder adenomyomatosis from cancer and is operator dependent.
 However, it is used as the exam of the first-line due to its wide availability.
 Ultrasound findings may show thickened gall bladder wall, tiny anechoic spaces (Rokitansky–Aschoff sinuses or RAS), and twinkling artifact (or comet-tail reverberation).
 Comet tail reverberation, which is due to reflections from cholesterol crystals, is a highly specific sign for adenomyomatosis.

 On CT scan, it may show rosary sign, showing mucosal epithelium with intramural diverticula.

 Magnetic resonance imaging also plays an important role in the diagnosis of Rokitansky–Aschoff sinuses.
-In fat-suppression MRI, RAS present with small, rounded, high signal intensity foci, called “pearl necklace sign”.
+In fat-suppression MRI, RAS present with small, rounded, high signal intensity foci, called "pearl necklace sign".